Basic Information

 In Vivo Efficacy Evaluation of an Anti-Human VSIG4 Antibody

-Analysis of tumor infiltrating lymphocytes (TILs) in humanized B-hVSIG4 mice.
-Tumor cells were harvested at the experimental endpoint (n=5), and analyzed by flow cytometry to assess lymphocyte cell number and proportion changes in humanized B-hVSIG4 mice treated with either isotype or anti-human VSIG4 antibodies.
-Percentages of CD8+ T cells, CD4+ T cells, Tregs, M1 macrophages and M1/M2 ratio were increased, while percentages of MDSCs and M2 macrophages were decreased in mice treated with an anti-VSIG4 antibody.
+Flow cytometry analysis of tumor infiltrating lymphocytes (TILs).
+Tumor cells were harvested at the endpoint of experiment (n=5).
+Flow cytometry analysis of the lymphocytes were performed to assess cell number and proportion changes compared to the group treated with isotype antibody.
+Percentages of CD8+ T cells, CD4+ T cells, Tregs, M1 macrophages and M1/M2 ratio were increased, while percentages of MDSCs and M2 macrophages were decreased in the group treated with anti-VSIG4 antibody compared to the isotype antibody treated group.
 Values are expressed as mean ± SEM.

 References